Daniel-Goerlich/gdb/README.md

 [Inferior 1 (process 21819) exited normally]
 ```

-Stepping through code line by line eliminates the need to have lines that print out statements showing that a specific line has been reached or the printing the contents of a variable.
+Stepping through code line by line eliminates the need to have print statements showing that a specific line has been reached.

-The `finish` or `f` command has a similar use as `continue`. `finish` allows you to complete the execution of a function that you have accessed by `step`. `finish` can save you time if you do not want to continue to run a function line by line.
+The `finish` or `f` command has a similar use as `continue`. `finish` allows you to complete the execution of a function that you have accessed by `step`. `finish` can save you time if you do not want to continue to execute a function line by line.

 ```
 (gdb) run